bullhorn/novo-elements/projects/novo-examples/src/form-controls/chips/chips-examples.md

 ## Hide Chips Example

-Setting the `hideChipsLimit` property via the `source` Input will limit the number of chips shown to the `hideChipsLimit` set.
+Setting the `hiddenChipsLimit` property via the `source` Input will limit the number of chips shown to the `hiddenChipsLimit` set.
 A clickable suffix label will toggle the visibility of the hidden chips.

 <code-example example="hide-chips"></code-example>